ssricardo/openapi-board-backend/README.md

 <!-- # oaboard-backend-app -->
-# Backend for OpenAPI Board
+# Backend for oaBoard

 ## Running

-This app uses Gradle as build tools, therefore run it use Gradle's tasks.
+This app uses Gradle as build tools, therefore to run it, use Gradle's tasks.

 * You don't need to download gradle, just use the wrapper in this project.